Literary-Insights/blog/src/content/blog/Moneyball - Lewis, Michael.txt-1.md

 - In Visalia, the new teammates were unfriendly and didn't acknowledge Brown and Swisher.
 Brown overheard a teammate call him "The Badger" due to his body hair, mocking him.

-- However, Brown excelled in Visalia, quickly taking the starting catcher job and leading the team in batting average, on-base percentage, and slugging percentage.
+- However, Brown excelled in Visalia, quickly taking the starting catcher job and leading the team in batting average, on-base percentage, and slug: ging percentage.

 - His success earned him an invite to the A's big league spring training camp, making him the only player from the 2002 draft to get that honor.